rocky-linux/documentation/docs/guides/web/php.md

 ### NGinx integration

-The default setting of nginx already includes the necessary configuration to make php work with PHP-FPM.
+The default setting of nginx already includes the necessary configuration to make PHP work with PHP-FPM.

 The configuration file `fastcgi.conf` (or `fastcgi_params`) is located under `/etc/nginx/`: